Szent László Infantry Division: Unit History

 In October 1944, the Szent László Infantry Division was formed.
 Elements of the division saw action for the first time on 19 December when they were used as emergency troops to plug gaps in the front.
 This was just before the Battle of Budapest.
 The units engaged suffered heavy losses during the fighting in Hungary.

 The unit did not fight as a division until April, 1945.
 By then, it had received manpower from several other divisions to cover its earlier losses.

 The division continued to fight in northern Croatia and southern Austria until the end of the war.
 At that point, the division crossed the Carnic Alps and entered Carinthia where it surrendered to British forces.

 The personnel of the Szent László Infantry Division were allowed to keep their weapons until discussions between the British and Yugoslav partisans were settled.
-Subsequently, the division's remaining personnel were transferred to the regular prisoner of war camps in Germany.
+Subsequently, the division's remaining personnel were transferred to regular prisoner of war camps in Germany.

 The Szent László Infantry Division was named for Saint László (also known as Ladislaus).
-Saint László was the King of Hungary from 1077 to 1095 and he was also the patron saint of military men and exiles.
+Saint László was the King of Hungary from 1077-1095, as well as the patron saint of military men and exiles.